tomislav-varga/tomislav-varga/README.md

 ## Hi there 👋
+my name is Tomi.
+I just finished an online coding bootcamp, specializing in web development.
 <!--
 **tomislav-varga/tomislav-varga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.